Government of Japan

-The purpose of the Funds-in-Trust is to preserve the tangible cultural heritage such as historic monuments and archaeological remains of great value.
+The Government of Japan established a Funds-in-Trust to preserve the tangible cultural heritage such as historic monuments and archaeological remains of great value.

 Activities financed by the Funds-in-Trust

-The Funds-in-Trust finances those activities which comply with this objective, such as restoration and preservation work and the necessary preliminary or general studies and surveys (including limited archaeological excavation work) for this purpose.
+The Japanese Funds-in-Trust for the Preservation of the World Cultural Heritage finances those activities which comply with this objective, such as restoration and preservation work and the necessary preliminary or general studies and surveys (including limited archaeological excavation work) for this purpose.
 The relevant services of international experts and equipment may be provided according to need.
 As the training of national specialists constitutes a major part of such co-operation, each project shall include activities for training in the relevant fields.
 Conversely, those activities which are not directly related to the aforementioned objective, such as the construction or development of an on-site museum or the installation of new structures for developing cultural tourism, shall not be the subject of funding.